ipfs-shipyard/peer-crdt-ipfs/README.md

 The constructor exposed in `peer-crdt-ipfs` accepts, as the second argument, an object with the following options (defaults in parenthesis):

+* `encrypt`: an async function that accepts a value and resolves to a buffer.
+* `decrypt`: inverse function of the above: an async function that accepts a buffer and resolves to a value.
 * `minBroadcastInterval` (1000)
 * `maxBroadcastInterval` (5000)
 * `totalNetworkBroadcastInterval` (1000)